 Nearly everyone experiences intermittent dry mouth.
 For millions of people, though, dry mouth is a chronic condition they suffer from daily.

-Stress, smoking, autoimmune disorders, and cancer treatments are also known causes of dry mouth.
-Long-term dry mouth and lack of saliva can contribute to several dental problems, including cavities and gum disease, because it will attract oral bacteria.
+Long-term dry mouth and lack of saliva can contribute to several dental problems.
+Problems including cavities and gum disease are most common, because it will attract oral bacteria.

 Treatment for Dry Mouth

-Dr. Sowell and Dr. Chen offer customized rinses, gels, and moisturizers to relieve the symptoms of dry mouth and prevent gum disease, cavities, and bad breath.
-We personalize treatment for the patient to restore the ideal oral chemistry.
-Rinses are used one or more times per day.
-Gels are applied using custom trays.
+Dr. Sowell and Dr. Chen offer customized rinses, gels, and moisturizers to relieve the symptoms of dry mouth.
+These products also prevent gum disease, cavities, and bad breath.
+We provide personalized treatments for each patient, to restore the ideal oral chemistry.
+You can use rinses many times per day.

-Saliva serves a very important role in dental health:
+Saliva serves an important role in dental health:

 Dr. Sowell and Dr. Chen may recommend simple habits and lifestyle changes to increase saliva production.
-Chewing sugar-free gum, drinking more water, brushing your teeth with fluoride toothpaste, rinsing with a fluoride rinse, breathing through your nose (not your mouth), and avoiding certain food and drinks.
-Most importantly, visit Dr. Chen or Dr. Sowell every 6 months for a regular dental check-up.
+You can chew sugar-free gum, drinking more water, and brush your teeth with fluoride toothpaste.
+Rinsing with a fluoride rinse, breathing through your nose (not your mouth), and avoiding certain foods and drinks will also help.
+Most importantly, visit our dentists every 6 months for a regular dental check-up.

 Dry Mouth FAQs